X

 Ideas for Celebrating Earth Day 2023

-Catholic Climate Covenant is offering their Simple Living program for our use this Earth Month to help us consider ways to live sustainably for the benefit of all creation.
+• Catholic Climate Covenant is offering their Simple Living program for our use this Earth Month to help us consider ways to live sustainably for the benefit of all creation.
 The entire program can be found here, and we adapted their materials for a shortened reflection exercise here.

-Join Interfaith Power and Light for prayer for creation at noon on Earth Day April 22nd.
+• Join Interfaith Power and Light for prayer for creation at noon on Earth Day April 22nd.

 Environmental Stewardship Awareness Weekend March 25-26

-Please plan to join us March 25th and 26th in the St. Anselm Learning Center for an Environmental Stewardship Awareness Weekend to learn about many ways we can care for God's creation, our common home, the earth.
-We have lots of great information to share, giveaways, refreshments, and a drawing, so we hope to see you.
-The event will be held after each Mass that weekend.
+Join us March 25-26 in the St. Anselm Learning Center after each Mass to learn about many ways we can care for God's creation, our common home, the earth.
+We have lots of great information to share, giveaways, refreshments, and a drawing.
+This event is sponsored by the St. Anselm’s Creation Care Team with our partners at St. George Greek Orthodox Church’s Caring for God’s Creation Ministry.

 LENT 2023